nGQD/NLP-Financial-Chat-Bot-App/README.md

 # NLP-Financial-Chat-Bot

-A masked integration of ChatBot with Expert System in the financial domain with the aim of assisting users in Banking FAQ and redirection to Human Experts or corresponding sites within clicks.
+A masked Web App of ChatBot with an Expert System in the financial domain to assist users in Banking FAQ and redirection to Human Experts or corresponding sites within clicks.